Aura-healthcare/Aura_gitbook/aura-objects.md

 ### Step 1 : Algorithms development \(with use of On-Market Devices\)

 We will use several on-market devices in order to collect all requiered physiological signals and develop our detection algorithms.
 These data will be acquired on different  voluntary patients and be send to our cloud services \(thanks to the Gateway or the Mobile App\).

-### Step 2 : Collect and Detect
+### Step 2 : Aura Device prototyping

-The device collects physiological signals and is able to apply a personnalized algorithm in order to classify a situation into a seizure probability scale.
+During this step, 10 Aura Device will be developped following the final specifications.
+Because our developments are patient focused, these prototypes will be used by voluntary patientsThe device collects physiological signals and is able to apply a personnalized algorithm in order to classify a situation into a seizure probability scale.
 During situation where risks are detected, the device will be able to notify the patient by itself or to communicate alerts to the patient's smartphone.
 All data collected will be upload to the cloud in order to provide smart long-term services.

+### Step 3 : Aura Device production

 ### Aura Device Specification